CapsCollective/siege-engine/README.md

    ```

 3. This should install all required dependencies.
 Once completed a `.env` file will be generated with all required variables.
 If the build is completed with no issue then you can proceed to build the project.

-#### Setup without the Vulkan SDK with validation layers

-1. Navigate to the project root.
-2. Run the install script for your platform with the DEBUG flag:
+**Building validation layers**

+If you want to build validation layers then the install scripts should be run by passing the `DEBUG` variable to the `install` script:

    ```
    // Linux & macos